yuchnw/quadSLAM/README.md

 ### Assemble Instruction
 According to PX4 website, it's possible to control multiple types if UAV using pixhawk.
 However, considering the size of any extra sensor or camera, I decided to use DJI Flamewheel F450 and the Pixracer controller.

-Here is the overall view of the quadcopter.
 ![quad](/img/quad.png)

 The original drone kit was a pack of parts including 4 motors, 4 propellors, 4 ESCs, 2 main boards, 4 frame bases, and necessary screws.
 To assemble the quadcopter, I mostly followed the official DJI [tutorial](https://www.youtube.com/watch?v=pUTHIL_Xfcc).
 However, since I am using pixhawk instead of the included Maza flight controller system, I slightly adjust the arrangement of the electronic parts.
 As the figure shows, the power module is in between of the top board and bottom board, with the battery port and ESCs soldered on.
 The pixhawk and WiFi module(ESP8266) are put at the top board with a piece of foam to reduce vibration.

 ![power](/img/power.png)

 There are specs and examples online showing the detailed wiring instruction.